flameit-os/flameit.io/_portfolio/project2.md

 ---
-title: Project Name
+title: Containers
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: 10, 20 and 40ft Sea Containers Immersion Cooling solutions
-image: /assets/img/portfolio/02-full.jpg
+image: /assets/img/portfolio/40ft-container.png
-alt: Keep Exploring
+alt: 10, 20 and 40ft Immersion Cooling Sea Containers

 caption:
-  title: Explore
+  title: Containers
-  subtitle: Graphic Design
+  subtitle: 10, 20 and 40ft Sea Containers Immersion Cooling solutions
-  thumbnail: assets/img/portfolio/02-thumbnail.jpg
+  thumbnail: assets/img/portfolio/40ft-thumbnail.jpg
+  icon: fas fa-ship
 ---
 We like to say it's the best solution in the world, and we like to believe it is true.